-- CAC = Common Access Card filtered USB port. - DP = DisplayPort video. - SH = Single head; DH = Dual head. - Description Includes text that is printed on a label attached to each device on the bottom. - Eval.
-Version Firmware and hardware revision per each device. - Tripp Lite's model name logic can be found in Appendix A.
+- CAC = Common Access Card filtered USB port. - Description Includes text that is printed on a label attached to each device on the bottom. - Eval.
+Version Firmware and hardware revision per each device. - Black Box's model name logic can be found in Appendix A.